Maggomann/maggomann/README.md

 <h2>About me</h2>

 <p style="display: block; font-size: 16px; margin: 10px 0;">
-  👨‍💼 I am a graduate business informatics specialist with extensive programming experience since 2003.
+  👨‍💼 I am a graduate business informatics specialist with extensive and long-standing programming experience.
 My passion is the development of software solutions and the optimization of business processes.
 </p>

 <p style="display: block; font-size: 16px; margin: 10px 0;">